Public-Health-Scotland/source-linkage-files/R_development_SOP.md

 If you have an issue, it is usually simple to fix.
 The preferred option is to do a Pull with rebase; RStudio now has a (tiny) arrow next to the pull button, this reveals an option to 'Pull with rebase' this essentially means 'do the pull then re-write the history so that your commits come after' i.e. pretend that I remembered to Pull (normally) earlier.
 In the terminal, this is `pull --rebase`.

-Another potential solutions would be to reset your commits to a branch on the remote (we can keep the changes, they will just need to be committed again). `git fetch`, this ensures we know the latest version of the branch(es). `git reset origin/<branch_name>` the `origin` means use the remote version, not the local version (in case they are different), `<branch_name>` should be the branch you are planning to merge into e.g. `origin/development`.
+Another potential solutions would be to reset your commits to a branch on the remote (we can keep the changes, they will just need to be committed again). `git fetch`, ensures we know the latest version of the branch(es). `git reset origin/<branch_name>` the `origin` means use the remote version, not the local version (in case they are different), `<branch_name>` should be the branch you are planning to merge into e.g. `origin/development`.
 A final solution would be to do a similar reset but by simply copying the code to an external editor, and starting the branch process from the beginning.

 ### Changing history with `--amend` and `rebase`